Philanthropy: money and/or time given for the wellbeing and benefit of others.

 I view art in all its forms as important as the air we breathe and the water we drink.
 Art is the way we share, individually and collectively, most profoundly through its connections with the human spirit.
 The arts can also be invaluable as a means to encourage peace and understanding, often between those with opposing views and beliefs.
 Making art for others is of far more consequence than making money for myself.

 In addition to the economic consequence of content philanthropy, there are personal and cultural sacrifices too.
 The value of art is often and mistakenly thought of in economic terms.
 I write about this in my publication The Profit of Art.
 A great deal of art is sold, often as an exclusive entity that only a few, or even only one will experience.
 The economic price paid for a work of art is widely celebrated and envied.
 As someone who offers my work freely, some will judge it therefore has less value.
-There are however numerous examples of those who have made art that was not created for the marketplace, but rather for its value to enrich and inspire a community.
+There are however numerous examples of those who have made art that was not created for the marketplace, but rather for its strength to enrich and inspire.
 Some, like William Blake, become well known after their time.
 Others like Banksy, have their work economically exploited during their time.

-Cultural critics and the arts establishment often assess art's status on the bases of its perceived public acclaim, critical notoriety, and ability to generate revenue.
+Cultural critics and the arts establishment often assess art's status on the bases of its perceived public acclaim, critical notoriety, and the ability to generate revenue.
 Where capitalism thrives, all three feed on one another, and it becomes difficult for many to cleave themselves away from the notion that good art is that which is well known, recognized by the cultural elite, and demands a high price.

 Despite the challenges of my philanthropic work, I continue to believe in the importance of making art and ideas that are accessible without the barrier of having to pay for it.
 I consider those things of most importance have nothing whatsoever to do with money, and I want those with least to have the same opportunities of being enriched by music, paintings, poetry and more, as those who are economically wealthy.
 Hope, compassion, kindness, and love are of greatest value.
 These cost nothing to give but our effort to act well, and I view making art in this same way.